 The Batch API is available to enterprise customers.
 Contact your Zep account team to enable it for your project.

-The Batch API is the recommended way to load large historical datasets — backfills, document collections, archived conversations, migrations from another system — into your knowledge graphs.
+The Batch API is the recommended way to load large historical datasets — backfills, document collections, archived conversations, migrations from another system — into your Context Graphs.

 Items in a batch are grouped by destination graph and processed in the order they were added.
 Episodes and messages added through the Batch API are priced the same as those added through graph.add or thread.add_messages.